Learning Collision-free and Torque-limited Robot Trajectories based on Alternative Safe Behaviors: Evaluation

 \subsection{Real-time capability and sim-2-real transfer}

-In order to apply our approach to a real robot, alternative safe behaviors must be computed in real time.
-As a first step, we analyze the average and the maximum computation time of simulated episodes with a duration of \SI{8}{\second} using an Intel i9-9900K CPU.
+In order to apply our approach to real robots, all computations must be performed in real-time.
+As a first step, we analyze the maximum computation time of simulated episodes with a duration of \SI{8}{\second} using an Intel i9-9900K CPU.
 The results are shown in TABLE \ref{table:computation_times}.

-The maximum time required to compute an episode for a single robot while preventing collisions and torque limit violations (\parbox[t]{0.8cm}{P CT}) was \SI{2.82}{\second}.
-For real-time execution, two threads are started by our program: The first one computes the desired kinematic state at the end of the subsequent decision step $t\!+\!1$ considering potential adaptations due to safety violations.
-As shown in Fig. \ref{fig:precalculation}, these computations are performed in advance to the actual decision step.
-In order to check the alternative safe behavior for torque violations, the actual position at decision step $t\!+\!1$ has to be known.
-To enable the desired precalculation, we model the behavior of the trajectory controller as first order low-pass with a time constant of \SI{30}{\milli\second}.

-The second thread keeps synchronized with the trajectory controller of the real robot while interpolating position setpoints at a frequency of \SI{200}{\hertz}.
-As can be seen in the accompanying video, we successfully transferred a trained policy including collision and torque limit prevention (P CT) to a real robot.
+Using the precalculation technique described in section \ref{sec:real_time}, real-time capability is achieved if the time required for the action generation and the background simulation never \mbox{exceeds $\Delta t_N$.} With \mbox{$\Delta t_N=$ \SI{0.1}{\second}}, this condition is met for all of our experiments apart from those involving collision prevention with ARMAR6-x4.

+We note that the computational effort for collision prevention can be significantly reduced by decreasing the rate of collision checks $f_C$, which is set to \SI{100}{\hertz} in our experiments.
+When doing so, the safety distance $d_s$ should be increased to ensure that no collisions occur between the collision checks.